 If you’re running 16GB or 32GB servers, consider taking advantage of the recent price drop by maximizing performance with an upgrade to 32GB or 64GB.
 For example, if you’re serving a SQL database, the additional memory will improve cache queries, perform bigger sorts and will likely reduce overall CPU and disk utilization, thus increasing server efficiencies.

 Running a virtualized environment?
 Increase server memory to add more workloads, which saves money while reducing your server footprint.

-If your company works on a 3, 4 or 5-year refresh cycle, now would be a great time to refresh older production hardware.
-If budget is already allocated, you can speak to your head of finance about the immediate cost-savings and performance gains you’d realize by getting new servers now vs. later.
+If your company works on a 3, 4 or 5-year refresh cycle, now would be a great time to replace older production hardware.
+If budget is already allocated, you can speak to your head of finance about the immediate cost-savings and performance gains you’d realize by getting new rack mount servers now vs. later.

 Purchase Project Hardware Now vs. Later

 If you have a project coming up later in 2019, it may be enormously helpful to upgrade now.
 Depending on how many servers, or how much total RAM your project will need, it’s worth exploring a server system quote for how much you might be saving by submitting a company purchase order to fulfill your upcoming project now.

 Ask the Rack Mount Server Experts:

 At Pogo it is our goal to help you maximize your IT budget throughout the duty cycle of your existing infrastructure.
 We hope you’ve come away with a few new ideas on how to make the most of your investment.
 However, if you have questions, please contact a Pogo sales engineer.
 We are always here to assist you.

 To learn about how Pogo can help you tackle the technological challenges your organization is facing, please call us at 888-828-POGO, or email firstname.lastname@example.org.